micmacIGN/Documentation/Tutorials/MicMacTiePHistoP/README.md

 #### Remove tie-points on the fiducial marks

+This is only obligatory for historical aerial images, as there might be wrong tie-points on the fiducial marks which should be removed.

 ##### Create a mask
 Since historical images contain fiducial marks and they would yield nonsensical tie-points, we create a mask to remove any points in the vicinity of the fiducial marks.
 To create the mask we use the "SaisieMasq" program: